ahourani2000/Data-Scientist-Portfolio/README.md

 **Technology:** Python, Jupyter Notebook, Tensorflow, Numpy, Matplotlib, Keras

 **Results:** The results demonstrate the model's susceptibility to adversarial perturbations, leading to misclassifications, shedding light on the importance of retraining models with adversarial examples to enhance robustness.

+# Education

+Rutgers University, School of Graduate Studies: Master of Science - Software Engineering (Sep 2022 - Dec 2023)

+Rutgers University, School of Engineering: Bachelor of Science - Electrical and Computer Engineering (Sep 2019-May 2023)